rashminayakmdb/Purview/README.md

 ### C: Create a app service in Azure

-  - You can follow the steps provided in Microsoft Link -  https://docs.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=linux&pivots=development-environment-vscode
+  - You can follow the steps under the section "Create Azure resources" provided in Microsoft Link - https://docs.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=linux&pivots=development-environment-azure-portal#create-azure-resources

 ### D: Create a Purview collection in Azure Portal